Wind Advisory issued for Beartooth Foothills, Livingston Area by NWS - NewsBreak

 High Wind Watch issued for Custer, Fallon, Golden Valley, Musselshell by NWS

 Effective: 2022-11-05 09:00:00 MDT Expires: 2022-11-06 03:00:00 CST Urgency: Future Severity: Severe Certainty: Possible Instruction: Monitor the latest forecasts and warnings for updates.
 Fasten or shelter loose objects in a safe location prior to the onset of winds.
 This includes lawn furniture, garbage cans and trampolines.
-Target Area: Custer; Fallon; Golden Valley; Musselshell; Northeastern Yellowstone; Northern Big Horn; Northern Rosebud; Northern Stillwater; Southwestern Yellowstone; Treasure HIGH WIND WATCH IN EFFECT FROM SATURDAY MORNING THROUGH LATE SATURDAY NIGHT * WHAT...West winds with gusts up to 65 mph possible. * WHERE...Portions of central, south central, and southeast Montana. * WHEN...From Saturday morning through late Saturday night.
-The strongest winds are expected Saturday afternoon. * IMPACTS...Travel could be difficult, especially for high profile vehicles.
+Target Area: Custer; Fallon; Golden Valley; Musselshell; Northeastern Yellowstone; Northern Big Horn; Northern Rosebud; Northern Stillwater; Southwestern Yellowstone; Treasure HIGH WIND WATCH REMAINS IN EFFECT FROM SATURDAY MORNING THROUGH LATE SATURDAY NIGHT * WHAT...West winds with gusts up to 65 mph possible. * WHERE...Portions of central, south central, and southeast Montana. * WHEN...From Saturday morning through late Saturday night.
+Strongest gusts expected late Saturday for most locations. * IMPACTS...Travel could be difficult, especially for high profile vehicles.
 Unsecured items may be blown away or damaged.

-High Wind Watch issued for Beaverhead and Western Madison below 6000ft by NWS

-Effective: 2022-11-05 00:00:00 MDT Expires: 2022-11-05 18:00:00 CST Urgency: Future Severity: Severe Certainty: Possible Instruction: Monitor the latest forecasts and warnings for updates.
-Target Area: Beaverhead and Western Madison below 6000ft; Big Belt, Bridger and Castle Mountains; Canyon Ferry Area; Elkhorn and Boulder Mountains; Gallatin Valley; Gallatin and Madison County Mountains and Centennial Mountains; Helena Valley; Madison River Valley; Meagher County Valleys; Missouri Headwaters; Northwest Beaverhead County; Ruby Mountains and Southern Beaverhead Mountains HIGH WIND WATCH IN EFFECT FROM LATE FRIDAY NIGHT THROUGH SATURDAY AFTERNOON * WHAT...Southwest winds 25 to 35 mph with gusts up to 60 mph possible. * WHERE...Portions of central and southwest Montana. * WHEN...From late Friday night through Saturday afternoon. * IMPACTS...High winds may move loose debris, damage property and cause power outages.
-Travel could be difficult, especially for high profile vehicles.

 Comments / 0